hawk/lux/doc/lux.md

 killing processes, removing files etc. When the cleanup marker is evaluated, the running shells will be set into a non accessible mode (**zombie mode**) and their failure and success patterns will be reset (cleared).
+This means that output received by zombie shells during the cleanup is not matched against failure or success patterns.
 A brand new shell (called something beginning with `cleanup`) will also be started.
 If the cleanup code causes a failure the remaining statements (on that level) will be skipped.

-Cleanup code in included files will always be run, even if the failure occurred in the included file.
-This means that each file can take care of its own failures.
-This does also apply on nested include files.
-On the topmost level the automatically started shell will be called `cleanup`, on the next level it is called `cleanup2`, on next level `cleanup3` etc.

 The **environment variable** `LUX_START_REASON` is set to `normal` in most shells, but if the cleanup is run due to premature failure or